What is a Fixed Mindset? Definition, Examples & Comparison

 10. Believing that your personality and natural abilities are far more important than the effort you put into something or how long you’ve been practicing/training.

-11. Discounting the possibility of overcoming obstacles, just because they feel impossible at first.
+11. Discounting the possibility of overcoming obstacles, just because they feel impossible at first or your natural talents don’t align with the skills required to address the issue.

-14. Being too worried about failure without trying your best to succeed.
+13. Being too worried about failure that you don’t even try your best to succeed.

 A fixed mindset gives you a sense of belonging

 This means that people with a fixed mindset can easily find their niche in any situation.
-They might not be interested in any particular subject, but they will do well at it anyway because that is the role they have set for themselves.
+They will likely do well at the activities they set their mind to, and being skilled at something or interested in certain things can help create a sense of connectedness with like-minded people.

 Benefits and Danger of Fixed Mindset